China says to 'fully liberalize' domestic courier market, details unclear

 Under a 2009 law, all courier firms must obtain city government permits before they can deliver packages anywhere in China.
 Local firms have found it much easier and quicker to do so than foreign couriers.

 The law also bans non-Chinese couriers from delivering domestic mail, a lucrative market segment the foreign firms have lobbied hard to access.
-State-owned postal service China Post, which dominates that market, made 14.5 billion yuan ($2.36 billion) from delivering mail last year.
+State-owned postal service China Post [IPO-PEL.SS], which dominates that market, made 14.5 billion yuan ($2.36 billion) from delivering mail last year.

 Express parcel delivery is booming in China, thanks to a surge in e-commerce.
 Revenues in the express parcel delivery market have more than doubled to $13 billion over the five years to 2011, and are expected to surpass the $70 billion a year generated in the United States, and become the biggest in the world by 2032.